 We have a great diversity of indigenous peoples in the world — people who have been affected in different ways by the COVID-19 pandemic.
 To name us is to recognize our existence, which is the result of hundreds of years of resistance against invasions and previous epidemics similar to COVID-19.

 Countries across the world have faced difficulties in attempting to produce data on the number of COVID-19 cases and deaths.
-While every country may not have the capacity to get an exact count for indigenous peoples, these data are even more inexact or nonexistent.
+While some countries may lack the capacity to achieve an exact count of indigenous peoples, the data is unnecessarily inexact, and sometimes nonexistent.

-An article by Strengthening Human Rights and Peace Research and Education in ASEAN/Southeast Asia (SHAPE-SEA) mentioned: “In Southeast Asia, the extent to which COVID-19 related health outcomes and socio-economic impacts differ for minorities remains unknown…[G]overnments in the region are not collecting and publishing data disaggregated by ethnicity or characteristics relevant to marginalized groups.
+From a recent article by Strengthening Human Rights and Peace Research and Education in ASEAN/Southeast Asia (SHAPE-SEA): “In Southeast Asia, the extent to which COVID-19 related health outcomes and socio-economic impacts differ for minorities remains unknown…[G]overnments in the region are not collecting and publishing data disaggregated by ethnicity or characteristics relevant to marginalized groups.
 The lack of disaggregated data is a glaring gap in the region’s COVID-19 response.”

 In Mexico, the National Institute of Indigenous Peoples (INPI) is in charge of presenting specific information on Indigenous Peoples.
 However, in its most recent report, which mentions 489 cases of COVID-19 in 31 states throughout the country, all are classified as “population recognized as Indigenous,” without clarifying to which of the country’s 68 Indigenous Peoples they belong.
 Specificity about these cases would give information about their context.
 For example, the organization Tlachinollan reported the case of a woman Indigenous to the Me’phaa People in the south of Mexico who was treated in the central Mexican state of Zacatecas, where she had recently arrived as a migrant farmworker.
 This kind of case has also been seen in the United States among Na’savi people, and it is likely that there are many more such cases among Indigenous immigrants.

 In the face of this lack of information disaggregated by Indigenous People or Nation, it is Indigenous organizations themselves who are doing the work that governments are not.
 In Ecuador, CONFENIAE is carrying out constant monitoring and mapping of Indigenous Peoples in the Ecuadorian Amazon.
-Organizations like REPAM in Brazil are doing similar work, and media organizations like Servindi in Peru are reporting cases among Indigenous Peoples.
-In the United States, the Diné (Navajo) People have monitored and shared information via its own media on the devastating impact COVID has had in Diné communities, as well as nearby Hopi Peoples.
+REPAM in Brazil is doing similar work, and media organizations like Servindi in Peru are reporting cases among Indigenous Peoples.
+In the United States, the Diné (Navajo) People have monitored and shared information via their own media on the devastating impact COVID has had in Diné communities, as well as on nearby Hopi Peoples.

 For more information: